 - Irritability, rage, obsessiveness, emotional outbursts, and other behavioral symptoms

 Sudden stoppage or rapid reduction of benzodiazepines also can lead to more intense and possibly lethal side effects, including confusion, delirium/hallucinations, seizures, suicidal thoughts, and possibly even death.
-While not every user experiences all these side effects, certain benzodiazepines tend to induce more severe withdrawal symptoms, such as grand mal seizures which the US Food and Drug Administration has linked to Xanax withdrawal.
+While not every user experiences these side effects, certain benzodiazepines tend to induce more severe withdrawal symptoms, such as grand mal seizures, which the US Food and Drug Administration has linked to Xanax withdrawal.
 The severity of benzodiazepine withdrawal symptoms is why patients suffering from addiction should seek professional treatment services for benzo detox.

-The length of withdrawal also depends on the user’s level of dependence, whether the user is taking short-acting or long-acting benzos and the method of detoxification.
+The length of withdrawal also depends on the user’s level of dependence, whether the user is taking short-acting or long-acting benzos, and the method of detoxification.
 The withdrawal phase for benzodiazepines can be broken down into two phases: the acute phase and the post-acute withdrawal syndrome (PAWS) phase.
-The acute phase describes the period of time when withdrawal symptoms are experienced most intensely.
+The acute phase describes the period when withdrawal symptoms are experienced most intensely.
 The PAWS phase describes the period when the user experiences milder but longer-term withdrawal symptoms (such as increases in anxiety and insomnia).

-The PAWS phase varies according to the user’s level of dependence and in some cases can last as long as two years.
+The PAWS phase varies according to the user’s level of dependence and, in some cases, can last as long as two years.
 However, with the help of an addiction treatment specialist, such symptoms can be managed effectively or even prevented.

-Benzodiazepine addiction treatment services in Richmond, VA
+Finding Benzodiazepine Addiction Treatment Services in Richmond, VA